michalswi/owrap/APP.md

 - Up to three consecutive protocol or model failures.
 - Strict single-object JSON decoding with unknown fields rejected.
 - A completion gate that requires an observation when the goal explicitly names an allowlisted command.
+- After an initial failed foreground command, only a corrected or alternative `run_command` action is accepted; after two command failures, a claimed impossibility still requires critic approval.
 - Per-run cancellation for foreground commands and background jobs.

 The server worker owns the loop.
 Closing or refreshing the browser does not stop progress while OWRAP remains running; the UI reconstructs it from persisted status and events.